spacetelescope/jdaviz/docs/specviz/plugins.rst

 ============

-This plugin allows you to select an existing subset to modify, or to select "Create new" to create a new subset with the region selector in the spectrum viewer toolbar, and to select the operation that will be applied by the selector tool.
+This plugin allows you to select an existing subset to modify, or to select "Create new" to create a new subset by selecting and using the region selector in the spectrum viewer toolbar.
+You can also choose the operation that will be applied by the selector tool.
 Note that these are synched with the subset tools in the app-level toolbar.

 If an existing subset is selected, the parameters of the subset will also be shown.
 Note that parameters compound regions (e.g., a subset with three disjoint